JuliaClimate/MeshArrays.jl/README.md

 :------------------------------:|:---------------------------------:
 ![](docs/images/noise_raw_16tiles.png)  |  ![](docs/images/noise_smooth_16tiles.png)

 Here we used _16 subdomains_, with _40x40 grid points_ each, covering a _doubly periodic global domain_.
-However, `MeshArrays` readily supports more elaborate grid configurations that are commonly used in global models.
+However, `MeshArrays` also readily supports elaborate grids commonly used in climate models.

 ![](docs/images/sphere_all.png)

 ### Jupyter Notebooks

 The [JuliaCon-2018 presentation](https://youtu.be/RDxAy_zSUvg) corresponds to two of the [Jupyter notebooks](https://en.wikipedia.org/wiki/Project_Jupyter) found in the [GlobalOceanNotebooks repo](https://github.com/gaelforget/MeshArrayNotebooks.git) under `DataStructures/`.
 Other notebooks in this repo demonstrate how `MeshArrays` accurately computes ocean transport on native, cliamte model grids ([Arakawa C-grid](https://en.wikipedia.org/wiki/Arakawa_grids)).
-The [IndividualDisplacements.jl](https://github.com/gaelforget/IndividualDisplacements.jl) package in turn is able to compute trajectories (of plastic, plankton, etc) across the `C-grid configurations` supported in `MeshArrays`.
+The [IndividualDisplacements.jl](https://github.com/gaelforget/IndividualDisplacements.jl) package (see its `examples/`) can in turn compute trajectories of ocean plastic, plankton, etc over the C-grid configurations supported in `MeshArrays.jl`.